 The world-class facilities, formally opened by Lord Coe, include a Technogym Wellness System with Kinesis Wall, indoor sports halls, acclimatisation chamber, strength and conditioning suite, gymnasium, squash courts, floodlit sand-based synthetic grass hockey pitch, outdoor tennis courts and grass pitches for soccer, rugby and Gaelic games.
 Other facilities include Jacuzzi, sauna, plunge pool, steam room, indoor and outdoor sprint tracks, jumps area, physiotherapy and sports science rooms.
 The campus is also home to the Sports Institute of Northern Ireland (SINI), a partnership between the University and Sport Northern Ireland.

 The Magee campus was the first university sports centre in the UK and Ireland to achieve QUEST registration, the UK quality award for recreation services.
 Students can take part in a fantastic choice of classes and sports courses taking advantage of indoor and outdoor facilities such as the sports hall, studio, pavilion, grass pitch, synthetic pitch and rugby scrum machine.
 A range of privately owned and council run facilities are also available locally.
+Check out our website here.

 We believe that sport is for everyone.
 Our Sports Union actively encourages all students to participate, no matter what level of ability.
 Sport clubs and societies range from basketball, football, hurling and hockey to mountaineering, kayaking and many more.
 If your sport or interest isn’t currently available then let the Sports Union know and you can start your own club!
 Read More